 Curry Family Imagination Library Fund

-Long-time supporters of Imagination Library, Bert and Irene Curry chose honor all members of their family through the establishment of a named fund.
+Long-time supporters of Imagination Library, Bert and Irene Curry chose to honor all members of their family through the establishment of a named fund.
 Income from the endowment assures that children will receive age-appropriate books, that are delivered monthly to their home and in their very own name, in perpetuity.

-Eastern Hancock Education Foundation Non-Permanent Fund
+Eastern Hancock Education Foundation Cain Memorial Fund

 Eastern Hancock Education Foundation Endowment Fund